rosetta-labs-erb/authority-boundary-ledger/index.md

 When a patient asks for a diagnosis, the model tries to comply.
 It looks for the tool. **The tool is gone.** Combined with the prompt instruction, the model typically falls back to: *"I cannot provide a diagnosis."*

-**This should function in mutualism with model-level safety training.**
+**This should function in mutualism with model-level safety training reinforcing the pattern to treat speach acts as tools.**

 **Important caveat:** This relies on the model respecting the instruction.
 Under sophisticated adversarial pressure, a determined attacker could potentially get the model to write diagnostic language in regular text, bypassing the tool.
 Layers 2 and 3 provide additional defense, but they're not guarantees.